Rice University logo

 Classroom HBH 223, 6:00 - 9:00 pm MONDAYS (Aug 20 - Nov 30) plus at least one field trip.
 Additional 4-5 radio nights as needed.
 Also uses HBH 355

-Text "Ham Radio License Manual FOURTH EDITION ONLY" (ARRL, $29.95, ISBN 978-1-62595-082-6 available from Rice campus bookstore or Amazon.
+Text "Ham Radio License Manual FIFTH EDITION ONLY" (ARRL, $29.95, ISBN 978-1-62595-155-7 available from ARRL or Amazon in spiral or e-book.

 Prerequisites Basic algebra (no calculus)